 Nash is no stranger to the conversation about how the media impacts society’s perceptions of weight and beauty: in 2007, she posted a monologue that she had written in a USC drama class to YouTube.
 A Fat Rant urged plus-size women to stop obsessing about their weight and embrace the way they look.
 The video went viral, garnering over 1.8 million views so far and a subsequent series of videos from Nash.

 “Joy is everything I hoped we’d find in our leading woman — beautiful, smart and blazing with talent,” said Noxon.
 “When she auditioned the whole room was electrified.
 I can’t wait for the world to meet her ‘Plum.’ ”

-Skydance’s David Ellison, Dana Goldberg and Marcy Ross will serve as executive producers on the series, along with Maria Grasso of Tiny Pyro, Bonnie Curtis and Julie Lynn of Mockingbird Pictures and Jackie Hoyt.
+Skydance’s David Ellison, Dana Goldberg and Marcy Ross will serve as executive producers on the series, along with Maria Grasso of Tiny Pyro, Bonnie Curtis and Julie Lynn of Mockingbird Pictures and Jacqueline Hoyt.